Travel Guide

 Image Courtesy : Local-moda.blogspot.com

-• Dress for Men and Women in Spiti: The dress of Spiti valley is different from Lahaul valley.
+The dress of Spiti Valley is different from Lahaul Valley.
 Spiti dress includes long loose frocks or coats known by other names that depend on which material is used for the dress.
-If the dress is made from wool called “Righoay” and if made from the skin of sheep and goat called “Thakpa” and if made from the fur of goat and sheep called “Charlak.”
+If the dress is made from wool called “Righoay” if made from the skin of sheep and goat called “Thakpa” and if made from the fur of goat and sheep called “Charlak.”
 To keep the back and abdomen warm, they tied a sash called “Kira.”
-A tight woolen Pyjama called “Suthan” worn under the coat, and even a cotton or silk cloth frock under the coat called “Tochay.”
+A tight woollen Pyjama called “Suthan” worn under the coat, and even a cotton or silk cloth frock under the coat called “Tochay.”

 Spiti Dress

-Women of Spiti wear a loose cotton frock called “Tochay” and woolen long frock- coat called “Righoy” with long full sleeves collarless and buttonless shirt called “Hoojuk” underneath.
-This dress is accompanied by red or black trousers and adds more colors to the whole attire; embroidered stoles called “Lingches” wrap the back, neck, and shoulders.
+Women of Spiti wear a loose cotton frock called “Tochay” and a woollen long frock coat called “Righoy” with long full sleeves collarless and buttonless shirt called “Hoojuk” underneath.
+This dress is accompanied by red or black trousers and adds more colours to the whole attire; embroidered stoles called “Lingches” wrap the back, neck, and shoulders.
 Then a fur-lined cape called “Lokpa” is worn over the dress.
-To complement the dress, both men and women wear silver ornaments like Dikra, vltik, Gau and Perak, pichoon, Konta, and many other heavy silver ornaments that make their attire different and unique other areas.
+To complement the dress, both men and women wear silver ornaments like Dikra, vltik, Gau and Perak, pichoon, Konta, and many other heavy silver ornaments that make their attire different and unique in other areas.

-Both men and women covered their heads by wearing a round cap with a green-colored band around it.
+Both men and women covered their heads by wearing a round cap with a green-coloured band around it.

 6. Sirmaur Dress